 More than half a billion people reside in North America.
 It is the fourth largest continent in terms of population after Asia, Africa, and Europe.
 Mexico City contributes the maximum population to the continent.
 In terms of country, the USA contributes the maximum population.

 The United States, Mexico, and Canada are the three primary countries on the continent.
 Let us now read about some more fascinating facts about North America and how these three countries form North America as a whole:

-- There are five chief regions in North America based on its geography.
-These are Canadian Shield, Great Plains, Eastern region, the Caribbean, and Mountainous west.
+- There are five chief regions in North America based on their geography.
+These are the Canadian Shield, the Great Plains, the Eastern region, the Caribbean, and the Mountainous West.
 Since the continent is vast, the climate in these five regions differs immensely.
 It ranges from tropical to icy.

 - The largest North American city is Mexico City.
 Most people think it to be New York, but Mexico makes it to the top.

 - The largest country in North America is Canada, the second-largest nation in the world after Russia.
 The USA comes third in the list.

 - Another stunning fact about North America is that none of its countries are landlocked.
 It means all the North American countries touch an ocean.

 - Greenland is the world’s largest island.
 It is an autonomous territory but lies on the North American tectonic plate.
 Despite Greenland’s name, the island isn’t green; it is covered with ice.